mslusarz/csv-nix-tools/README.md

 - csv-users - lists system users

 Filtering/processing:
+- csv-add-exec - pipes data to standard input of an external command and creates new column from its standard output
+- csv-add-rpn - creates new column from RPN expression
 - csv-avg - takes an average of numerical column(s)
 - csv-cat - concatenates multiple csv files
 - csv-concat - concatenates columns and user-defined strings
 - csv-count - counts the number of columns and/or rows
 - csv-cut - removes columns and reorders them
-- csv-exec-add - pipes data to standard input of an external command and creates new column from its standard output
 - csv-grep - filters rows matching a pattern
 - csv-grep-rpn - filters rows using RPN expression
 - csv-head - outputs the first N rows